LuisSevillano/luissevillano.github.io/_posts/2016-03-01-QGIS-for-journalist.md

 ---
-title: "QGIS for journalists"
+title: GIS should be a must in newsrooms
 date: 2016-03-01
 permalink: QGIS-for-journalists
 media_type: img
 media_source: /assets/images/buffer.jpg
-description: Documentation on basic principles of cartography and GIS taught to data journalism students
+description: Principles of cartography and GIS taught to data journalism students
-tags: [QGIS, ai2html]
+tags: [QGIS, ai2html, Adobe Illustrator]
 ---

 Last march I had the chance to participate in the 2016-2017 master in data driven journalism at Villanueva University.
 The idea was to teach basic concepts and ideas about GIS maps and journalism.